South Africa scraps AstraZeneca, pivots to Johnson & Johnson vaccine - Local News 8

 The health minister announced that the country had instead secured 9 million doses of the Johnson & Johnson vaccine.

-Developed by Janssen, Johnson & Johnson’s Belgium-based vaccine division, the single-dose vaccine has shown to be effective in preventing serious illness and death from South Africa’s dominant coronavirus variant, known as B.1.351, with an efficacy of 57% in trials conducted in South Africa.
-The variant has appeared in more than 44 countries.
+Developed by Janssen, Johnson & Johnson’s Belgium-based vaccine division, the single-dose vaccine has shown to be effective in preventing moderate and severe disease from South Africa’s dominant coronavirus variant with an efficacy of 57% in trials conducted in South Africa.
+The B.1.351 variant was responsible for 95% of cases in that trial, and has now appeared in more than 44 countries.

 “We have actually secured enough doses to vaccinate all the people who will need to be vaccinated in South Africa,” said Mkhize.

-Note: CORRECTION: An earlier version of this story incorrectly implied that the Johnson & Johnson’s coronavirus vaccine had 57% efficacy against severe illness and death in trials in South Africa, rather than against moderate to severe disease.
-This has been corrected.
-Additionally, the story has also been updated to include more details about the percentage of B.1.351 variant cases reported in the trial.